 Also, be reminded that you should never compare similar deniers unless their fabrics are the same.
 Each material has unique properties, which could affect the overall quality of the tent.

 For backpacking pursuits, your best options are 3-season and 4-season tents.
-They are the ones that can provide decent conditions against rough conditions.
+They are the ones that can provide decent conditions against rough conditions and are waterproof.

 A 3-season backpacking tent should have a balance between weight management and durability.
 Specifically, it is a tent that can be used in summer, spring, and fall.
 The tent must be able to survive any conditions during these seasons.